List of Jericho characters: April Green

 April Green (portrayed by Darby Stanchfield) is a doctor at Jericho's medical center, and unhappily married to Eric; she files for divorce but, after the Attacks, changes her mind and decides to make the marriage work.
 April finds out she is pregnant by Eric, but also learns that Eric is in love with Mary Bailey.

 April shows her strength in her desperate efforts to keep the townspeople healthy without necessary equipment and medicine.

-April suffers a hemorrhage related to her pregnancy and its discovered that her placenta grew into the uterus wall and began ripping away.
+April suffers a hemorrhage related to her pregnancy and it's discovered that her placenta grew into the uterus wall and began ripping away.
 Emergency surgery is performed in an attempt to save her life during which the baby dies with Kenchay admitting they didn't think they could save the baby and were only focusing on saving April.
 However, power goes out and Kenchay can't see enough to stop the bleeding, eventually declaring it to be a lost cause and ordering the team to close April up so she can die in peace.
 Jake convinces Kenchay to finish the surgery even though he knows April won't survive either way and April regains consciousness with Eric at her side for long enough to name the baby Tracy before dying.